hohsieh/hec-ras-docker/README.md

 ## Optional Vars:

-#### Limiting/Unlimiting CPU threads
+#### Limiting/Unlimiting CPU threads and Memory
-Set the below vars at the top of /hecras/project/run.sh to override the dynamic threading behavior before execution:
+Set the below vars in `/hecras/project/config` to override the dynamic threading behavior before execution:

 ```
 ## this should be an integer of some kind.
 threads="8"
 ## this defaults to KB, use G to set to GB
 memory="16G"

 export MKL_SERIAL=OMP
 export MKL_DOMAIN_PARDISO=$threads
 export MKL_DOMAIN_BLAS=$threads